 - Congress passed and the president signed into law the Families First Coronavirus Relief Act, bipartisan legislation to provide relief to workers and families affected by coronavirus, as well as additional resources to support response efforts.

 WHAT YOU SHOULD KNOW ABOUT COVID-19

 The global pandemic of COVID-19, a respiratory illness caused by a novel coronavirus, began last December in Wuhan, China.
 As of July 31st, there have been nearly 17.5 million confirmed cases and more than 675,000 deaths worldwide.
-In the United States, there have been more than 1.7 million confirmed cases of COVID-19, resulting in more than 100,000 deaths.
+In the United States, there have been more than 4.5 million confirmed cases of COVID-19, resulting in more than 150,000 deaths.
 The Indiana State Department of Health (ISDH) has confirmed more than 65,000 cases of COVID-19 in the state, and more than 2,700 Hoosiers have died.